Why choose to encapsulate your placenta?

 If your Group B culture (GBS) came back positive, encapsulation can proceed.
 All placentas are prepped in a manner that will eliminate bacteria to food safe levels.
 If you or your baby develop a fever and also had a Group B positive culture it is best to not encapsulate.
 This means you may have an infection.
 You can ask for a section of the placenta to be removed and tested.
 If it comes back negative for infections, we can proceed with the encapsulation as long as the placenta was stored properly while waiting for results.

-$175 for Traditional Chinese Method & cord keepsake
+$175 for Traditional Chinese Method and regular cord keepsake. $25 for gold umbilical cord keepsake.

 There is a $40 discount when utilizing any other Naturally Nurtured Birth Services services, or if you are a repeat client just utilizing placenta encapsulation services, we offer a $25 discount (cannot be combined).